ron-reaser/reaser.org/content/course/cs210/index.md

 	+	Employ serialization and deserialization techniques on databases using XML and JSON encoding.

-+	Create a hash map as a file structure:
++	Create a hash map both as a data structure and as a file structure:

-	+	Employ hashing on key data using random access files.
+	+	Employ hashing and primary indexing using both arrays and random access files.

 	+	Employ collision resolution techniques such as open addressing and chaining.

-	+	Employ indexes to access nonkey data efficiently.
+	+	Employ deep and shallow copying and secondary indexing to access and mutate data efficiently.

 Full syllabus is available upon request.